Voting by mail: a Markov chain model for managing the security risks of election systems: Markov Chain Framework

-Table \ref{tab:structural_attacks} presents the list of terminal attack nodes to the VBM system from \citet{ScalaProcessMap}.
-We focus on those attacks that require voter or election office recourse actions to be countered.
+Table \ref{tab:structural_attacks} lists the terminal attack nodes to the VBM system from \citet{ScalaProcessMap} that require voter or election office recourse actions to be countered.
 The first column lists the updated terminal attack nodes in the VBM attack tree, while the second column identifies the specific stage in the VBM process affected by each attack.
 The third column indicates the final state of the ballot if the attack is successful.
 Table \ref{tab:structural_attacks} delineates the intent and classification of each terminal node attack in the last two columns, offering insights into the nature of these threats.
-Table \ref{tab:structural_attacks} boldface rows are considered the most significant risks to VBM.
-These attacks are considered significant attacks, since they introduce substantial variations in the final ballot states, thereby highlighting the relevance to our analysis.
+The terminal attack notes in boldface in Table \ref{tab:structural_attacks} are considered to represent the most significant risks to VBM according to a detailed risk analysis by Scala et al.~\cite{scala2022evaluating}, and therefore, we model these terminal attack nodes in our approach.
+The model can be extended in a straightforward manner to include other terminal attack nodes.

 There are malicious and non-malicious attack types.
 Malicious attacks are targeted and have a high local impact for a limited period of time (e.g., a day) of being active.
-Conversely, non-malicious attacks (e.g., voter error and accidental loss) are accidental and could occur any time in the DTMC model time horizon.
+Conversely, non-malicious attacks (e.g., voter error and accidental loss) are accidental and could occur any time over the DTMC model time horizon.
 For example, in the 2020 General Election, some ballots were not counted due to voters failing to sign or bundle the ballots correctly (attack $X{67}$).
 This non-malicious attack results in ballots being rejected by the election office, thus inhibiting the VBM process if not countered.
-We express this attack as a small probability of occurrence for each ballot over the entire evaluation period.
+We express this attack as a low-likelihood occurrence for each ballot over the entire evaluation period.